 There is no à la carte menu at Ikoyi.
 There does not need to be an à la carte menu at Ikoyi.
 If you've ever had the tasting menu at Ikoyi, you will quickly understand why.
 Smoked jollof rice, overripe plantain and rhubarb, aged beef and carrot maafe: a West African influence (and generous smack of scotch bonnets) can be found scattered throughout all of the dishes on offer.
 The end result for guests is that eating at Ikoyi is easily one of the most exciting dining experiences in the city.
-Get yourself to St James for a meal you won't forget anytime soon.
+Get yourself to St James for one of London's best tasting menus and certainly a meal you won't forget anytime soon.

 £75 per person, additional £50 for wine pairing.
 Extended menu is £100 per person, additional £60 for wine pairing; ikoyilondon.com